 The Power of Agile — You Asked, We Answered

 Last month, we presented the webinar, How Teams and Leaders Can Unleash the Power of Agile.
-You can view the accompanying blog post as a primer to learn about how to optimize the relationship between these roles.
+You can view the accompanying blog post as a primer to learn about how to shift from “Agil-ish” to Agile.
 We received so many great questions on the topic and have included answers to the top questions below.
 Thank you all for engaging in our webinar!

 How do you get executive buy-in for implementing true Agile practices when your start-up is Agil-ish, but not fully invested in the Agile methodology?